Djofray Makumbu, Snap!

 “The photos were mostly taken by my father, and they sparked all these memories,” he explains.
 “It was like I jumped back to a time when my parents were so young and in the moment; you forget that your parents had a life!
 It was magical.
 It was clear from the photographs that the community bond was so strong – and it still is.
 My parents are still in touch with these people.
 You can’t recreate that bond – it’s just beautiful.”

 These paintings mark a turning point in Djofray’s work, which previously tackled darker themes including police harassment and mental health.
-Showing alongside the paintings in this exhibition is Djofray’s stop-animation film Hello Mr Officer, which navigates the everyday experiences of young black men from across London who are frequently stopped, searched, and harassed by the police.
+Showing alongside the paintings in this exhibition is Djofray’s stop-motion animation film Hello Mr Officer, which navigates the everyday experiences of young black men from across London who are frequently stopped, searched, and harassed by the police.
+And Cover, a film that shares the experiences of Djofray, his friends and a group of young people with disabilities from Eastbury Community School in Barking.
 These films are painstakingly created frame by frame over several months, a process that Djofray admits is “long and draining”.
 In contrast, Djofray found a freedom and an immediacy with his paintings.
 “When I started painting it made me so happy, it’s like it put me in a trance.
 I put my music on and just paint!
 I can’t stop painting because it makes me happy.”

 Djofray Makumbu is a British Congolese artist currently studying at the Royal Academy Schools, where he continues to explore the intersections of personal and collective experiences.
 Based in East London, his work frequently reflects on themes such as the stigma surrounding mental health, the challenges faced by young people, and the role of music and dance in cultural expression.